zoxpx/pxdocs/content/install-with-other/docker/swarm/jenkins.md

 ---
-title: Deploy Jenkins on Portworx
+title: Deploy Jenkins on Swarm with Portworx
 keywords: portworx, jenkins
 description: Use Portworx to simplify the deployment of Jenkins running as a container.
 Check out our example to see for yourself!
 weight: 3
-linkTitle: Jenkins
+linkTitle: Jenkins on Swarm with Portworx
 ---

 Portworx can easily be used to simplify the deployment of Jenkins running as a container, as shown by the example below